bkwmt/PGproject/README.md

 # PGproject

 data (v.2): 80240 pairs.
-Exclude all data labeled 'Acoustic guitar'.
+Exclude all output data labeled 'Acoustic guitar' and their input pairs.